rust-lang/reference/src/glossary.md

 ### Trait

 A trait is a language item that is used for describing the functionalities a type must provide.
 It allows a type to make certain promises about its behavior.

 Generic functions and generic structs can use traits to constrain, or bound, the types they accept.

+[More][traits].

+### Trait Implementation

+An implementation that associates items through a trait giving the implemented item the trait bound of the trait.

+[More][trait implementations].

+Contrast with [*inherent implementation*][#inherent-implementation]

 [alignment]: type-layout.html#size-and-alignment
 [enums]: items/enumerations.html
 [structs]: items/structs.html
 [unions]: items/unions.html
+[inherent implementations]: items/implementations.html#interent-implementations
+[trait implementations]: items/implementations.html#trait-implementations
 [trait objects]: types.html#trait-objects
 [implementations]: items/implementations.html
 [traits]: items/traits.html
 [object safety]: types.html#object-safety
 [trait objects]: types.html#trait-objects
+[method call operator]: expressions/method-call-expr.html